vapor/auth/README.md

     </a>
 </p>

-Note: the Auth package is built in to Vapor 4.
+Note: the Auth package is built-in to Vapor 4.
 This package is for version 3, and is not necessary in future versions.